-21 Web Directories That Still Have Value
+21 Web Directories You'll Still Want To Use

 Local.com lists over 100,000 local businesses with websites and contact information.

-The site receives nearly 4 million monthly visitors.
+The site receives over 2 million monthly visitors.

 What Else?

-Beyond the directories listed above, there may be additional niche directories with high traffic that are pertinent to your industry, like Avvo for attorneys or Porch for home improvement professionals.
+Beyond the directories listed above, there may be additional niche directories with high traffic that are pertinent to your industry, like Avvo for attorneys, Thumbtack for local contractors, or Porch for home improvement professionals.

 You can find an excellent list of these, helpfully organized by domain authority, on BrightLocal.com.